-The bottom line is providing customers with a well-rounded experience and helping them NOT only when they need us the most, but in collaborating with them to make the product and service better overall.
+The bottom line is providing customers with a well-rounded experience and helping them NOT only when they need us the most but in collaborating with them to make the product and service better overall.

-Customer Marketing at today's business realm
+Customer Marketing in today's business realm

-Hopkins points out, work at the very core of your organization, who you are as the company has to start with it.
+Hopkins points out, work at the core of your organization, who you are as the company has to start with it.
 It predicated on where you are in the growth of your company.
 If done right, you will get referrals, testimonials, and reviews, and your customers will help you build your community.

 Similarly, Hopkins observed that many customer success organizations are embedded (or involved) in customer support.
 She says that is not the right place for that.
-Tech support is an entirely different function with Customer Success.
+Tech support is an entirely different function of Customer Success.

-Hopkins says, CS is the combination of all things in your company - it is a little bit of sales, marketing, product support, and professional services.
+Hopkins says CS is the combination of all things in your company - it is a little bit of sales, marketing, product support, and professional services.
 Why, because you are trying to show (or deliver) high-value outcomes and product value in every phase of the customer journey.
 Hence, these roles are interrelated (or interwoven) - not a separate identity.